 At opposed to the character’s statement “What happens at Christmas parties stays at them,” the Lebanese have nothing to hide about their celebrations.

 They are actually very outspoken and out-showing about it all.
 There is a reason why they have been ranked the 2nd most extrovert people in the world.

 Moreover, and probably most importantly, the scene erroneously portrays Lebanon as a Muslim country.
 Every Lebanese will point out that this is a fallacy.

 Lebanon is a biblical place with a large and historic Christian population, a fact known to all and that the moviemaker, somehow somewhat, failed to realize.
 Jesus literally visited Lebanon on several occasions.
 His first miracle actually happened in Lebanon, in the village of Qana.

-While we are a country opened to the world, since the onset of times, small yet always making the international headlines, for a reason or another, it is not the first time Lebanon gets portrayed incorrectly by Western filmmakers.
+While we are a country open to the world, since the onset of times, small yet always making the international headlines for one reason or another, it is not the first time Lebanon gets portrayed incorrectly by Western filmmakers.

 In fact, that is more often than not the case.
-Anyone recall the infamous movie ‘Beirut‘?
+Does anyone recall the infamous movie ‘Beirut‘?
 It certainly profited off giving Lebanon a bad reputation and reinstating false stereotypes.

 Then again, we can’t consider the character of Mrs. Nergaard such a proper reference.
 She, after all, was not much on ethics and morals, as the writer portrayed her.